prattnj/prattnj/README.md

 * [tts-dataset](https://github.com/prattnj/tts-dataset) - See [Vox Box](#vox-box) above.
 * [tweeter](https://github.com/prattnj/tweeter) - A social media app for Android whose purpose is to demonstrate good software design principles and patterns.
 * [fms-go](https://github.com/prattnj/fms-go) - The backend portion of a service that generates articial family history information.
 Originally written in Java for a software engineering class at BYU, I reimplemented this project to learn the Go language.
+* [js-evaluation](https://github.com/prattnj/js-evaluation) - A parser/evaluator of JavaScript written in Go.
+Only evaluates a subset of the JS language and utilizes the Acorn parser.
 * [mm-analytics](https://github.com/mm-analytics) - An Android widget for personal use.
 Updates are executed periodically that show me various analytics and status updates for [music-metrics](https://github.com/prattnj/music-metrics).
 * [wordle](https://github.com/prattnj/wordle) - A collection of programs in Python including Wordle itself, a Wordle solver, and a Wordle bot.
 Still in development.
 * [wordle-bot](https://github.com/prattnj/wordle-bot) - A lightweight Java CLI program that solves Wordle in as few guesses as possible.
 As of now, it is only mostly functional.